 Akin houses up to 85 students on two floors in double occupancy rooms.
 The rooms are carpeted and contain walk-in closets and movable furniture.
 Each floor has a large lounge and kitchen.

 In the main lounge, you can often find students chatting around a cozy fire, cooking delicious food, or playing the grand piano.

 The residents of Akin say that the advantages of this hall include its large comfortable rooms, its location on campus, and the sense of community provided by the people who choose to live here.

 Take a look at a typical room layout for a DOUBLE occupancy room.
 Keep in mind, this is just a sample room.
-Akin, Stewart and Odell rooms are all similar in size and layout to the one shown above.
+View a typical triple room set-up.
+Please note, this is just an example of one set-up type.
+Akin, Stewart and Odell rooms are all similar in size and layout to the ones shown above.